List of storm-related school closures

 Schools closed Wednesday, May 19 due to hazardous storm conditions:

-West Baton Rouge Parish - Elementary and middle schools are closed until Friday, May 21.
+West Baton Rouge - Elementary and middle schools are closed until Friday, May 21.
 High school students will be dismissed on a half-day schedule.

-Iberville Parish - All schools closed Wednesday, May 19.
+Iberville - All schools closed Wednesday, May 19.

+East Baton Rouge - All schools will be open with the exception of McKinley High School and Buchanan Elementary.

 More News